What happens when you trust someone else with your keys

 But if you understand the tradeoffs and take security seriously, self-custody offers something no bank or exchange can: assets that no one can freeze, seize, or lose on your behalf.

 For the first time in history, individuals can hold and transfer wealth without any institution's permission.
-That's new.
 Whether you use it depends on whether you trust yourself more than you trust intermediaries.

 Most people haven't had to answer that question before.